9. Tweedsmuir and The Covenanters.

 James Nicol, vagabond in the said shire.

 John Hunter, who was killed the following year does not appear on the list.
 However two other Hunters appear on the list as well as two Welshs.

-John Graham of Claverhouse who was Sherrif of Dumfriesshire had expanded his activities eastwards was determined to stamp out the conventicles (outdoor meetings) that were taking place regularly at Talla and Fruid.
+John Graham of Claverhouse who was Sheriff of Dumfriesshire had expanded his activities eastwards was determined to stamp out the conventicles (outdoor meetings) that were taking place regularly at Talla and Fruid.
 He had a dragoon billeted at the Bield in Tweedsmuir to gather information to no avail.
 The conventicles continued.

 There are some blanks in the Tweedsmuir Kirk records at this time but the following are of interest: